jalcantarab/v0-vibecodex/CONTRIBUTING.md

 * Reporting bugs or issues
 * Creating tutorials or guides

-All vibe contributions should align with the project philosophy outlined in our implementation-notes.md file and maintain consistency with the established design language.
+All vibe contributions should align with the project philosophy outlined in our [implementation-notes.md](implementation-notes.md) file and maintain consistency with the established design language.

+## 📞 Need Help?

+If you need help with contributing, check out our [Support Guide](SUPPORT.md) or reach out to us at [contact@zentrik.ai](mailto:contact@zentrik.ai).